workflowproducts/envelope/README.md

 If you don't have your original build directory check the following locations:

 ####Warning: The /usr/local/etc/envelope folder contains app/, role/, web_root/ and your config files.
 Make sure you have backups before you remove these folders.
-If you've made apps or altered your website then back up these folders before removing envelope.
+If you've made apps or altered your website then back up these folders before removing envelope manually.

     rm -r /usr/local/etc/envelope
     rm /usr/local/sbin/envelope             # this removes the binary